Inference on the structure of gene regulatory networks: Novel related mathematical results

 \subsection{Use path blocking relation to infer {GRN} structure with phenotype data}

 Consider an unknown GRN with genes $V_1,\ldots,V_n$ and a phenotype $V_0$.
 We can intervene with any genes, but we can only measure the level of the phenotype, not the genes.
-We assume there is a directed path from each $V_i$ to $V_0$, and there is no edge starting from $V_0$.
+We assume there is no edge starting from $V_0$.
 Assume the path blocking property holds.
 Then for each $V_i$ and each subset $\mathcal{S}$ of $\{V_1,\ldots,V_n\}\backslash\{V_i\}$, we know whether $\mathcal{S}$ blocks $V_i$ to $V_0$, meaning that any directed path from $V_i$ to $V_0$ passes at least one vertex in $\mathcal{S}$.
-In this case, the GRN structure can be partially inferred (at least $n$ edges).
+In this case, the GRN structure can be partially inferred (at least $n$ edges if there is a directed path from each $V_i$ to $V_0$).

 If a subset $\mathcal{S}$ of $\{V_1,\ldots,V_n\}\backslash\{V_i\}$ blocks $V_i$ to $V_0$, but any proper subset of $\mathcal{S}$ cannot block $V_i$ to $V_0$, then $\mathcal{S}$ is called a minimal blocking set.
 If a blocking set $\mathcal{S}$ is not minimal, then $\mathcal{S}$ contains a blocking subset that is minimal.
 Define $\beta(V_i)$ to be all minimal subsets that block $V_i$ to $V_0$.
 If two GRNs have the same path blocking relations, then they have the same $\beta(V_i)$ for each $V_i$, and vice versa.